iszczesniak/cpp/templates/index.md

 {% include_relative print2.cc %}
 ```

-Here we have to overloads of function templates (overloads because
+Here we have two overloads of function templates (overloads because
 they have the same name).
 The second template has a value parameter
 `N` and a type parameter `T` whose argument can be deduced: